 There’s no question – this has been a tough year to be in business in Sonoma County.
-If you made it through the various shut-downs and quarantines, the fires and smoky days, congratulations!
+If you made it through the various shut-downs and quarantines, congratulations!

-Now the 2020 holiday shopping season looms.
+As the 2021 holiday shopping season looms.
 You could look at it as an overwhelming challenge, but we think you should consider it an opportunity.

 Here are seven ways to make sure you are well equipped to face the next few months.